Tax Deductions For Rental Property In Canada

 Salaries, Benefits, and Wages

-You can deduct employer contributions, as well as the amount paid to maintenance staff, superintendents, or other property caretakers.
-The value of your personal services cannot be deducted.
+You can deduct employer contributions, as well as the amount paid to maintenance staff, superintendents, building managers or other property caretakers.
+However, the value of your personal services cannot be deducted.

-You must also deduct Canada Pension Plan, Quebec Pension Plan, and Employment Insurance premiums.
+You must also deduct Canada Pension Plan (CPP), Quebec Pension Plan (QPP), and Employment Insurance premiums paid on behalf of employees.
 Additional rental property tax deductions in this category extend to insurance premiums resulting from covered employees’ claims.

 Even More Rental Expenses